omidarmat/webDevNotes/react/react.md

 </Route>
 ```

-> Note that in the `path` prop of the nested apps, you don't need to rewrite the parent route.
+> Note that in the `path` prop of the nested routes, you don't need to rewrite the parent route.
 React is smart enough to understand the hierarchy of routes that you have implemented.
 Also note that for the `element` prop of the nested routes, it is no longer necessary to insert a component.
 You can simply insert regular HTML elements.

 But now you might ask where would the `<p>` elements passed to the child routes be displayed in the UI?
 How are we now going to display one component or element inside another component?
 That is where the `<Outlet />` component provied by React Router comes into play.